GasinAn/AdvForNotes/README.md

 People who read these Notes should be familiar in using some other programming languages, especially [Python](https://www.python.org/) and [C](https://www.open-std.org/jtc1/sc22/wg14/).

-These Notes are under developments and will be updated very slowly.

 I am glad to receive pull requests or issues on [GitHub repo](https://github.com/GasinAn/AdvForNotes) for improvements of these Notes.

 <!--Introduction-->